|

 Osmund’s The Hallucinogens, which briefly covered

-its use and said that it produced an experience comparable
+its use and said that it produced an experience "very

-to LSD.
-More suggestions were made because Calamus Root
+to LSD".
+More suggestions were made because asarones

 hallucinogenic phenothylamine that is similar in structure